-Uses a local anesthetic rather than general anesthesia.
 The doctor numbs the target area and injects an anesthetic solution into the fatty tissue.
 By numbing the area to be suctioned, the doctor can easily insert the cannula and remove the excess fat without the need to put patients completely to sleep.

 Uses a specialized low-energy laser to liquefy excess fat.
 This makes it easier to loosen and remove the fat using gentler physical movements than traditional liposuction.
 Laser liposuction in Houston costs more than other liposuction techniques, on average, but some people may achieve better results with this technique.

 Also involves liquefying the fatty tissue, but with ultrasound technology rather than a laser.
 Ultrasound liposuction is commonly used around the neck, back, torso, and ribcage.

 Uses a cannula in a rapid back-and-forth motion, which often helps the surgeon pull out larger amounts of tough fat more easily.
 Despite the seemingly more aggressive approach, power-assisted liposuction sometimes causes less post-surgical pain and allows for more precise fat removal.